darkshadowwarrior/ToyRobot/README.md

 # Instructions:

-This project has been developed using [dotnet 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) You will need to download and install the dotnet 6 runtime and sdk if you wish to run and/or develop the kata further<>
+This project has been developed using [dotnet 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) You will need to download and install the dotnet 6 runtime and sdk if you wish to run and/or develop the kata further

 The main project and tests can be found in the solution folder.

-To run the tests you should be able to load up the project in your chosen IDE and run the tests from the Game_Tests file I have use NUnit for testing as this is a testing framework I am familiar with To run the project you must first build this project using an IDE of your choice that supports C# .Net and dotnet 6.
+To run the tests you should be able to load up the project in your chosen IDE and run the tests from the Game_Tests file using a test runner that runs NUnit test.
+I would recommend Visual Studio 2022 as this has support for dotnet 6.

+I have use NUnit for testing as this is a testing framework I am familiar with.

+To run the project you must first build this project using an IDE of your choice (or Visual Studio 2022) that supports C# .Net and dotnet 6.

-Once built you caqn either run the project using your IDE of choice or via the EXE the can be found [here] (ToyRobot\ToyRobot\bin\Debug\net6.0)
+Once built you can either run the project using your IDE of choice or via the EXE the can be found within the solution at this location - ToyRobot\ToyRobot\bin\Debug\net6.0